 Stanford University has complied with County requests for in-lieu payments after building permit issuance and before occupancy.
-As of May 2007, the affordable housing fees are assessed at the rate of \$16.52 per square foot of space approved under the final building permit.
+As of May 2008, the affordable housing fees are assessed at the rate of \$17.06 per square foot of net new academic or academic support space approved under the building permit.